Your Cart

 How to tune your guitar

 Now that you have learned a little bit about the guitar, you are ready to learn about how to tune it.
-But before you do, I’d recommend you learn the name of the guitar strings.
+But before you do, I’d recommend you learn the names of the guitar strings.
 This will allow you to know what to tune the guitar strings to.

 Names of the Guitar Strings